BlueSpire/Durandal/CONTRIBUTING.md

 ## <a name="issue"></a> Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub Repository][github].
-Even better you can submit a Pull Request with a fix.
+Even better, you can submit a Pull Request with a fix.

 **Please see the Submission Guidelines below**.

 ## <a name="feature"></a> Want a Feature?
-You can request a new feature by submitting an issue to our [GitHub Repository][github].
-If you would like to implement a new feature then consider what kind of change it is:

-* **Major Changes** that you wish to contribute to the project should be discussed first in our [Google Group][groups] so that we can better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
-* **Small Changes** can be crafted and submitted to the [GitHub Repository][github] as a Pull Request.
+As of version 2.1, we are locking down Durandal to its current feature set.
+The best way to add new features is through authoring plugins or specialized monkey patching of the API.
+The library has been designed in such a way as to make this easy.

 ## <a name="docs"></a> Want a Doc Fix?
 If you want to help improve the docs, it's a good idea to let others know what you're working on to minimize duplication of effort.
 Before starting, check out the issue queue.
 Comment on an issue to let others know what you're working on, or create a new issue if your work doesn't fit within the scope of any of the existing doc fix issues.

-You should also make sure that your commit message is labeled "docs:" and follows the **Git Commit Guidelines** outlined below.
+You should also make sure that your commit message is labeled "docs:" for clarity.

 ## <a name="submit"></a> Submission Guidelines

 ### Submitting an Issue
-Before you submit your issue search the archive, maybe your question was already answered.
+Before you submit your issue, search the archive.
+Maybe your question was already answered.

 If your issue appears to be a bug, and hasn't been reported, open a new issue.
-Help us to maximize the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.
+Help us to maximize the effort we can spend fixing issues by not reporting duplicate issues.
 Providing the following information will increase the chances of your issue being dealt with quickly:

 * **Overview of the issue** - if an error is being thrown a non-minified stack trace helps
 * **Motivation for or Use Case** - explain why this is a bug for you
 * **Durandal Version(s)** - is it a regression?
 * **Browsers and Operating System** - is this a problem with all browsers or only IE8?
-* **Reproduce the error** - provide a live example (using [Plunker][plunker] or [JSFiddle][jsfiddle]) or an unambiguous set of steps.
+* **Reproduce the error** - provide a live example or an unambiguous set of steps.
 * **Related issues** - has a similar issue been reported before?
 * **Suggest a Fix** - if you can't fix the bug yourself, perhaps you can point to what might be causing the problem (line of code or commit)